 Families are evicted from their homes, utilities are shut off, abandoned and neglected children are removed from their homes, and there are long lines to pay bills, cash checks, and search for employment or social services.
 Stress.
 The word pops up at the end of each simulation, being the cornerstone of the experience.

 In the Paris ISD, the amount of children living in poverty reaches to 94% in some schools, but has an average of over 70%.
 The children and their families living day to day through these hardships and these affected students are walking the halls and filling the classrooms of our schools.
 Through these simulations, teachers and administrators are seeing how they can be a part of the solution to bringing these children’s lives out of the chaos with added attention, empathy and resources, reinforcing the importance of education as a mechanism to break the cycle of generational poverty in our communities.

 “Day to day life was overwhelming and stressful.
 After a while, it was just easier to just sit there and watch the world pass by me.
 I just couldn’t handle it anymore.
 I knew it would be coming to an end when the whistle was blown, but the families who are living in poverty - it never ends for them.”

 Through our work in the community, building a larger and stronger pool of resources and tools for success, we strive to make the lives of Paris and Lamar County residents better each day.

-If you are interested in hosting a poverty simulation for your organization or company or are interested in volunteering, please contact Melinda Malone at email@example.com or 903-784-6642.
+If you are interested in hosting a poverty simulation for your organization or company or are interested in volunteering, please contact Jenny Wilson at firstname.lastname@example.org or 903-784-6642.